antagon/kenotaph-daemon/README.md

 A notification message is an *ASCII* formatted string that consists of three fields separated by a white-space character (' ', hex \x20).
-The first field contains a name of the event, the second contains an ID, which corresponds to a name of a device rule found in a configuration file, and the third contains a name of a network interface.
+The first field contains a name of the event, the second contains an ID, which corresponds to a name of a device section found in a configuration file, and the third contains a name of a network interface.
 Whole message is terminated with a newline character ('\n', hex \x0A).

 Event names are abbreviations of their meaning and are sent thus: